mafedavila/sustainability_reporting/README.md

 `docker-compose up --build`

+If you are using a Windows machine, use:

+`docker compose run angular npm i && docker compose up`

 This should build the images for the database, dashboard and website (platform).

 You can access the website at localhost port 4200.